dustinmcafee/dongadeuce/MISSING_FEATURES.md

 - View card images and details
 - Peek at top/bottom N cards of library
 - Send cards to specific library positions
+- View game log/history of all actions
+- Send chat messages to other players
+- See die roll results in game log

 ### Cannot Do
-- Track game history/log
 - Auto-calculate commander tax (must track manually)
-- Track poison/energy/experience counters
 - Play over network with remote players
-- Create copies/clones of cards
 - Use keyboard shortcuts
 - Save/load games
 - Access settings menu
-- Roll dice

 ---